esp-rs/esp-idf-hal/esp-idf-sys/README.md

 ## More info

-If you are interested how it all works under the hood, check the [build.rs](build/build.rs) build script of this crate.
+If you are interested in how it all works under the hood, check the [build.rs](build/build.rs) build script of this crate.